madwyn/keccak/README.md

 My own implementation of Keccak, derived from Markku-Junahi O.  Saarinen's [implementation](http://www.mjos.fi/dist/readable_keccak.tgz), but with const correctness.
-I will probably extend it to a keccaksum program sometime later.
+This also has a working implementation of a 'keccaksum' program.

 Like Saarinen's README said, this code is not at all optimized in assembly so do not expect it to run as fast as a production ready piece of code.
 This is simply